 Depending on the space of your store, this is generally the first 5′-15’ past the entrance.
 It should be free of anything you’d like the customer to notice and allow a smooth and pleasant adjustment into your space.

 The bigger picture can leave you forgetting about equally important details within your space.
 Don’t let yourself lose sight of these.
-If you are in the store everyday ask for a fresh perspective from a friend.
+If you are in the store every day ask for a fresh perspective from a friend.
 Slight tweaks can breathe life into a space.
-Doing so will create a more pleasant experience and leave people lingering a bit longer.
+Doing so will create a more pleasant experience and leave people lingering a bit longer in your retail store.

 Market Using Email and Mobile Features